 - Contributes to 56,000 to 71,000 hospitalizations and 570 to 800 deaths, mostly among young children and the elderly

 When you get norovirus, telltale symptoms start showing up shortly after getting infected.
-According to the CDC, common symptoms include diarrhea, vomiting, nausea and stomach pain.
+According to the CDC, common symptoms include diarrhea, nausea, vomiting and stomach pain.
 Additionally, some people may have a fever, headaches and body aches.

-“Typically, symptoms run for 1-3 days,” Dr. Yu said.
+“Typically, stomach flu symptoms run for 1-3 days,” Dr. Yu said.
 “That said, even after infected individuals recover they can still shed the virus in their stool for a few weeks.”

 As Dr. Yu and the CDC note, norovirus can spread quickly.
 The CDC’s website states, “You can get norovirus by accidentally getting tiny particles of poop or vomit from an infected person in your mouth.”